jamespooley/brain-age-prediction/notes/grant-text.md

 ### Estimating Neurodevelopmental Trajectories

-High quality T1-weighted anatomical scans require time to acquire, with longer scans resulting in crisper images.

-#### Morphometric Estimates

-#### Volumetric Estimates
+The starting point for the estimation of neurodevelopmental trajectories is the acquisition of high-quality T1-weighted anatomical scans.

+* Skull stripping
+* Registration
+* FSL/ANTS magic

 ### Previous Findings in the Context of ADHD

 ## Effect of Motion on Morphometric and Volumetric Estimates

-Using the task- or resting state-derived EPI images, researchers can obtain a proxy for motion during the structural scan (see Alexander-Bloch et al., 2016).
+Using the EPI images resulting from fMRI scans (whether task- or resting state-based), researchers can obtain a proxy for subject motion during the structural scan (see Alexander-Bloch et al., 2016; Pardoe et al., in press).

 There now exists a large literature on the effects of motion in the rs-fMRI literature.
 However, given the nature of sMRI acquisition, motion correction for sMRI is still an open issue.